Using useRef Hooks in React Applications

 • Initial Value: Store an initial value in the ref object which is preserved across re-renders.

-• Avoiding Re-renders: Store mutable value that don't trigger a component re renders of the react component when updated.
+• Avoiding Re-renders: Store mutable values that don't trigger a component re renders of the react component when updated.

 • Ref Attribute: Attach the ref attribute to any DOM element to easily reference it.